 Sea sponge irritation occurs by insertion of the spicules or sensitivity or allergic response to its waste products.

 Sea sponges are invertebrates that possess a permeable skeleton that includes spicules.
-They grow on stones, shells or other hard objects on the ocean floor.
+Generally, they grow on stones, shells or other hard objects on the ocean floor.

 What are the signs of sea sponge irritation?

-- An itchy or stinging, prickly sensation is felt initially.
+- At first, an itchy or stinging, prickly sensation arises initially.

-- This is followed by burning sensation, blister formation, pain, swollen joints and intense itchiness.
+- A burning sensation, blister formation, pain, swollen joints and intense itchiness follows

-- If a wide exposure to certain sponges occurs, the individual might end up with fever, chills, muscle cramping, dizziness and nausea.
+- Lastly, if a wide exposure to certain sponges occurs, the individual might end up with fever, chills, muscle cramping, dizziness and nausea.
 In severe cases, erythema multiforme might develop which is a skin condition that requires medical attention.

 The initial step is to carefully dry the affected area.
-Any spicules from the skin must be removed using an adhesive tape, facial peeling product or rubber cement.
+Generally, remove any spicules from the skin using an adhesive tape, facial peeling product or rubber cement.

-- The affected site must be soaked in acetic acid for 10-30 minutes, at least 4 times throughout the day.
+- At first, soak the site in acetic acid for 10-30 minutes, at least 4 times throughout the day.
 In case vinegar is not available, isopropyl alcohol is an alternative.

-- After the primary treatment, hydrocortisone cream can be applied 2 times daily to lessen the itchiness if skin inflammation is present.
+- After the primary treatment, apply hydrocortisone cream 2 times daily to lessen the itchiness if skin inflammation is present.
 If any signs of infection manifest, stop using the cream.

-- The itchiness can be managed with diphenhydramine and ranitidine.
+- Lessen the itchiness with diphenhydramine and ranitidine.

-- If there are signs of infection such as warmth, redness, drainage of pus, increasing pain or fever, a doctor must be seen.
-Antibiotics are generally given in such cases.
+- If there are signs of infection such as warmth, redness, drainage of pus, increasing pain or fever, see a doctor.
+In addition, the doctor might prescribe antibiotics in such cases.

 Remember that even the dried sponges that were not processed commercially might trigger irritation and symptoms.